Samyukta Maharashtra Samiti

 Samyukta Maharashtra Movement, commonly known as the Saṇyukta Maharashtra Samiti, was an organisation in India that advocated for a separate Marathi-speaking state in Western India and Central India from 1956 to 1960.

-The Samiti demanded the creation of a new state from Marathi-speaking areas of the State of Bombay, a Marathi state, with the city of Bombay as its capital.
+The Samiti demanded the creation of a new state from Marathi-speaking areas of the Bombay State, a Gujarati-Marathi state, with the city of Mumbai as its capital.
 The Samiti achieved its goal when the state of Maharashtra was created as a Marathi linguistic state on 1 May 1960.
 Members continued to advocate for the inclusion of Marathi-speaking areas in northern Karnataka such as Belgaum, Karwar, and Bidar into Maharashtra, and the newly annexed state of Goa and Damaon until the 1967 Goa Opinion Poll rejected merger with Maharashtra.

 History

 The Samyukta Maharashtra Movement organisation was founded on 6 February 1956, at Tilak Smarak Mandir in Pune.
 The Samiti declared its Executive Council.
 Shripad Amrit Dange as the President.
-T. R.Naravane as Vice President and S. M. Joshi as General Secretary were selected.
+T. R.Naravane as Vice President and S.M.
+Joshi as General Secretary were selected.
 Many of the Prominent activists of Samyukta Maharashtra Samiti were leftists such as S. M. Joshi, Shripad Amrit Dange, Narayan Ganesh Gore, Nana Patil and Uddhavrao Patil.
-Other leaders included Annabhau Sathe, Maina Gawankar, Walchand Kothari, Pralhad Keshav Atre, Keshav Sitaram Thackeray, Pandurang Mahadev Bapat, Bhausaheb Raut, and Amar Shaikh, G. T. Madkholkar, Madhu Dandavate, Y. K. Souni.
-As a part of the campaign, Pralhad Keshav Atre used his Maratha newspaper to criticise Prime minister Jawaharlal Nehru, Morarji Desai (then chief minister of Bombay state) and S.K.
-Patil, the Mumbai Congress party politician who favored separation of Mumbai city from a linguistically reconstituted Maharashtra or Gujarat.
+Other leaders included Annabhau Sathe, Maina Gawankar, Walchand Kothari, Pralhad Keshav Atre, Prabodhankar Thackeray, Pandurang Mahadev Bapat, Bhausaheb Raut, and Amar Shaikh, Gajanan Tryambak Madkholkar, Madhu Dandavate, Y. K. Souni.
+As a part of the campaign, Pralhad Keshav Atre used his Maratha newspaper to criticise Prime minister Jawaharlal Nehru, Morarji Desai (then chief minister of Bombay State) and S. K. Patil, the Mumbai Congress party politician who favored separation of Mumbai city from a linguistically reconstituted Maharashtra or Gujarat.